sveltejs/kit/documentation/docs/30-advanced/70-packaging.md

 ### sideEffects

-The `"sideEffects"` flag is used by bundlers to determine if a file may contain code that has side effects - code that performs actions outside its scope when the module is imported, such as modifying global variables or the prototype of built-in JavaScript objects.
+The `sideEffects` option is used by bundlers to determine if a module may contain code that has side effects.
+A module is considered to have "side effects" if it makes changes that are observable from other scripts outside the module when it's imported; such as modifying global variables or the prototype of built-in JavaScript objects.

-In JavaScript, a module is considered to have "side effects" if it makes changes that are observable from other scripts outside the module when it's imported.
 Because a side effect could potentially affect the behavior of other parts of the application, these files/modules will be included in the final bundle regardless of whether their exports are used in the application.

 ```json
 {